yanmingl/Heart-Disease-Prediction/README.md

 - We just tuned the number of layers in our Neural Network, and try other parameters like the number of nodes as well.
 - Are our models overfitting or not?
 Think about the tradeoff issue, monitor them, and avoid them.
 - Not being a toolkit driver, try to implement those classical machine algorithms from the scratch.
+- Deploy the model for real health application like apple watch, for monitering people's conditions and gave them a signal for probability of being a patient with heart disease.